Lens Thickness Calculator

 - PD: 62mm

-- Choose a high-index lens material (e.g., 1.67 or 1.74 for strong prescriptions).
+- Choose a high-index material for the lens (e.g., 1.67 or 1.74 for high prescriptions).

-Where to Find a Lens Thickness Calculator
+Where to Obtain a Lens Thickness Calculator

 Final Thoughts